GENI-NSF/geni-tools/README-stitching.txt

  - `--noExoSM`: Avoid using the ExoGENI ExoSM.
 If an aggregate is an ExoGENI aggregate and the URL we get is the ExoSM URL, then try to instead use the local rack URL, and therefore only local rack allocated VMs and VLANs.
+This is inconsistent with `--useExoSM` and implies `--noEGStitching` (use GENI stitching where possible).
  For this to work, your `omni_config` or the base aggregate nicknames must have an entry for the local ExoGENI rack that specifies both the aggregate URN as well as the URL, EG:
 {{{